kylenyh/knyh.github.io/README.md

 * Non-compressible flow equations of fluids
 * Steady flow fluid motion of fluids
 * Non-steady flow fluid motion of fluids
-* Principles of article physics
+* Principles of particle physics
 * Standard Model of particles
 * Feynmann diagrams of particles
 * Mechanics of simulating particle accelerators